 The Editorial Board of Respectus Philologicus gives priority to articles that correspond to the journal’s main trends.
 Articles that do not conform with Respectus Philologicus’s profile are accepted for publication in a limited quantity – no more than one article per issue.
 Accepted articles are published in accordance with the order of their arrival to the Board.

 The basic languages of the periodical are English, Lithuanian and Polish.
 The articles are published in the periodical only if they have never been published before in any of the basic languages of the journal.
-The size of articles is up to 40,000 printed characters; the size of reviews and overviews is up to 16,000 printed characters.
-If the paper exceeds the normal length, the editors’ approval is required for its publication.
+The size of articles is about 40,000 printed characters; the size of reviews and overviews is about 16,000 printed characters.
+The paper can exceed the normal length.
+In this case the editors’ approval is required for its publication.

 The authors of the manuscripts are expected to conform to the format and documentation requirements that are given below.
 Articles that do not conform to these requirements are not considered by the Editorial Board.
 If necessary, the Editorial Board reserves the right to edit the text by preserving its essence.